-Over the last month, I’ve featured the illustrated editions, book-inspired teas and a Hogwarts candle, but I hope I’m granted one last Harry Potter related post.
+Over the last month, I’ve featured the illustrated editions, book-inspired teas and a Hogwarts candle, but I hope I’m granted one more Harry Potter related post.
 I couldn’t pass up dedicated Potter wax, or else I just wouldn’t be a zealot would I?
-L3 Waxy Wonders hooked me again with bookish blends and a sale, ordered in November while finishing my read-through of the series, and arrived in December.
+L3 Waxy Wonders hooked me again with bookish blends and a sale, ordered in November and arrived in December.
 L3WW is one of the most underrated vendors around in my esteem.
 Jennifer Westing and crew create constant new stock of flamboyantly colored wax featuring nerdom-inspired blends and always have some rotating on their website.
 They offer an exhaustive list of house blended recipes which smell as good as they look.
 In my experience, fruity based blends are their specialty.

 The Houses: The most thoughtful Hogwart’s House scent interpretations of the many I’ve come across.
 Regularly $2.85 for approx. 3 oz. chunks, these were on sale for $2.30 and affordably shipped for $6.50. *They do offer international shipping, but it’s only flat rate for a standard padded envelope.

 Hufflepuff–fresh baked cookies, sweet cinnamon sugar, pumpkin pasties.
 I’m unsure what went wrong here, but what smelled of spiced cookies from the Hogwart’s kitchens on cold, turned into a muddled mess when melted.
-Bakery notes obscured by a stale bread overspiced with nutmeg, steeping the blend in bitterness.
+Obscured by a stale bread note and overspiced nutmeg that steeped the blend in bitterness.
 I do solemnly swear I remain a Hufflepuff fan, just not of this scent.

 Ravenclaw–blue sugar, sugared violets, earl grey tea and books.
 Trendy tea leaf is becoming my newly preferred scent note, especially as Spring scents leap onto my radar.
-Bursting with fresh uplifting aromas, this civilized blend is a beauty warmed!
-Yes, there’s gourmand blue sugar cologne, intriguing with patchouli and vanilla, but the mandarin and bergamot play well off of the bergamia found in the earl grey.
-Fresh tea leaves, chamomile and violets perched upon polished wooden bookshelves.
+Bursting with fresh uplifting aromas, this civilized blend is a beauty warmed.
+There’s gourmand blue sugar cologne, intriguing with patchouli and vanilla, but the mandarin and bergamot play well off of the bergamia found in the earl grey.
+Strewn chamomile tea leaves and potted violets perched upon high wooden bookshelves.
 A little muted in strength, but befitting a refined Ravenclaw wit, I’m pleased with this illuminating new favorite.

 The Wizarding World: